 This LGBT-focused tour of Green-Wood Cemetery, a National Historic Landmark in the beautiful borough of Brooklyn, is the only one of its kind.
 It has been specially developed to introduce you to the famous and the not-so-famous gay men and lesbians, their friends, their supporters and their detractors who are among the permanent residents at Green-Wood.

 This Tour is conducted entirely on foot.
-It really a hiking tour rather than a walking tour because of the amount of territory it covers and the hilly nature of the land.
+It really is a hiking tour rather than a walking tour because of the amount of territory it covers and the hilly nature of the land.
 Time passes quickly because at every moment we are surrounded by beauty, both man-made monuments and nature’s artistry.

 Beginning at Green-Wood’s fabulous brownstone entry gate, the tour moves on to the graveside of piano virtuoso and composer Louis Moreau Gottschalk, the 19th-century Liberace.